-graduate could undertake patient care under supervision at
+graduate could undertake patient care under supervision at the level of an intern.

 4. To help the graduate understand professional and ethical principles and to be at all times mindful of the individual's obligations to patients, colleagues and the community.